protoxvga/react-archi/README.md

 Welcome to the react-archi template documentation based on [Create React App](https://github.com/facebook/create-react-app)

+Please if you have any advice, problem or need.
+Open an issue and we can talk about it :)

 ## Why react-archi ?

 This template is based on a personnal need when I build a new react project.